Risks of heterogeneously persistent higher moments: Heterogeneously Persistent Higher Moments and Expected Returns

-The previous discussion implies that individual assets exhibit different exposures to short-run and long-run components of higher moment risk, and that there are two relevant sources of such risk; market and idiosyncratic.
+The preliminary analysis from the previous section documents that various types of risks and information are hidden in the transitory and persistent components of higher moments.
+Moreover, it implies that individual assets exhibit different exposures to the heterogeneously persistent components of the higher moments risks, and that there are two relevant sources of such risk; market and idiosyncratic.
 Subsequently, different exposures to the corresponding risk factors yield different returns on average.
-In this section, we test the effects of exposure to each risk factor unconditionally using portfolio sorting exercises.
-We divide the factors to four ``groups''; aggregate market factors, horizon-specific market factors, aggregate idiosyncratic factors, and horizon-specific idiosyncratic factors.
-When estimating the exposures used for sorting the portfolios we control for remaining factors from the corresponding group.
-The sorting procedure is described in detail in Appendix~\ref{sec:sorting}.

-It is not straightforward to connect our results to existing empirical evidence due to presence of different specifications of higher moments in the literature, although the existing empirical results provide us with certain guidance in terms of signing the individual relationships.
-Some researchers sort the portfolios directly based on the measures of idiosyncratic higher moments \citep{bollerslev2018, amaya2015}, some sort based on the exposures to innovations in market higher moments \citep{ang2006, chang2013}, we sort based on the exposures to market and average idiosyncratic higher moments.